Margaret Crang

 Crang's election at the age of 23 in late 1933 makes her the youngest ever to be elected to Edmonton city council.
-In her second term in 1935, she became the first woman to get re-elected onto council and was also appointed deputy mayor under Mayor Joe Clarke.
+In 1935, she became the first woman to be re-elected onto council and was also appointed deputy mayor under Mayor Joe Clarke.
 She served two terms on council from 1933 to 1937 under the banner of the Labour Party.
-During her time in office, Crang advocated for women's rights, labour rights, and anti-fascism.
+During her time in office, Crang advocated for women's rights, labour rights, and against fascism.

 Controversy arose in 1936, after Crang attended the World Peace Conference in Brussels as a representative of Alberta's League Against War and Fascism.
 Crang among others secretly traveled to Spain, which was undergoing the Spanish Civil War.
-At the front lines near Madrid, Crang "went up to the sandbag barricade and, borrowing a rifle, fired two shots for the government side".
+At the front lines near Madrid, Crang "went up to the sandbag barricade and, borrowing a rifle, fired two shots for the government side" (Edmonton Journal).

 As well, her candidacy in a 1936 Edmonton by-election in opposition to an official CCF candidate caused her to be banned from the CCF party and damaged her political fortunes.
+She was not elected after that.

 Personal life

 Early life

 Crang was born in 1910 in Strathcona, Alberta, at the time a separate city from Edmonton.
 (Her family at the time were living in a house her father had built on the northwest corner of 83 Avenue and 104 Street.)
 Her parents were Tryphena Crang and Francis Crang.
-Frank Crang served as Labour Party schoolboard trustee in Edmonton for 25 years.
-It was her father who inspired Crang's socialist ideologies and her passion for politics.
+Frank Crang served as Labour Party school board trustee in Edmonton for 25 years.
+He inspired Crang's socialist ideologies and her passion for politics.

 In her adolescence, Crang was heavily involved in sports and also achieved high academic scores.
-She was tutored by Harry Ainlay, with whom she later served on council.
+She attended Garneau School and was tutored by Harry Ainlay, with whom she later served on council.

-Crang obtained three degrees from the University of Alberta: a Bachelors in Arts, Bachelor in Law, and a Diploma in Education.
-While in University, she took on leadership positions such as secretary for women's athletics.
+After graduating from high school during the Depression, Crang obtained three degrees from the University of Alberta: a Bachelors in Arts, Bachelor in Law, and a Diploma in Education.
+While in university, she took on leadership positions such as secretary for women's athletics.